Photo Credits: Julie Dreelin, Daniel Pullen [View ALL Photos]

 QUESTION 3: IF THE OIL INDUSTRY WANTS TO HELP COASTAL RESIDENTS’ POCKETBOOKS, WHY DO THEY ALWAYS FIGHT PAYING FOR THEIR MISTAKES?

 In the wake of 1989’s Valdez accident, Exxon spent 19 years in court battling claims — ultimately getting their fines reduced from $5 billion to $500 million — meaning Alaska’s victims waited two decades to receive a paltry $30,000 in damages for suffering the nation’s second worst environmental catastrophe.
-Likewise, BP spent years fighting Deepwater Horizon claims before finally losing their final appeal in 2014, at which point lawyers moved to limit the amount, “asking a federal judge to cap the amount of Gulf oil spill-related fines it must pay at $12 billion,” which is almost a third less than the amount U.S. prosecutors were seeking from the company.
+Likewise, BP spent years fighting Deepwater Horizon claims before finally losing their final appeal in 2014, at which point BP’s lawyers moved to limit the amount, “asking a federal judge to cap the amount of Gulf oil spill-related fines it must pay at $12 billion,” which is almost a third less than the amount U.S. prosecutors were seeking from the company.
 As of late 2016, they there were still thousands of unpaid claims.
 (And at least 141,648 denials.)
+And in early 2019, the Chicago Tribune reported that Taylor Energy was fighting the government & efforts to make them fix a leak that was sending hundreds of barrels of oil into the Gulf of Mexico.

 ANSWER: The Oil Industry is not a benevolent enterprise.
 It is a business and seeks to maximize its profits and minimize its losses.

-QUESTION 4: IF PETROLEUM REPRESENTS A MORE RELIABLE INDUSTRY, WHY IS OIL TANKING — AND TOURISM KEEPS BOOMING?
+QUESTION 4: IF PETROLEUM REPRESENTS A MORE RELABLE INDUSTRY, WHY IS OIL TANKING — AND TOURISM KEEPS BOOMING?

-As of mid-May 2017, the price of oil had plummeted to less than $50 to a barrel.
-Rosiest estimates show it reaching a paltry $70 per barrel by year’s end.
+As of early-March 2019, the price of oil was still stuck at less than $58 a barrel.
 That may be great for consumers but it’s bad for the petroleum industry and the states that depend on drilling revenues.
 In Louisiana, “for every dollar the price of oil drops, the state loses $10 million to $12 million.
 In Texas, ten percent of jobs are in oil and gas.
 Low oil prices could mean 30,000 of those jobs could go away.”

 Meanwhile, NC’s coastal tourism industry shows tank-like resilience.
 With the exception of 2009’s economic downturn, our coastal counties’ travel expenditures have consistently grown since 1991 — with an average 5% increase annually.
 And on a national level, a recent study conducted by the National Ocean Economics Program shows America’s “ocean economy” (specifically focusing on tourism and recreation) contributes three times the amount of money to the U.S. economy, compared to offshore oil production.